hillaryhitch/stocks-prices-prediction/README.md

 # Summary

 This is a stocks prediction udacity nano degree capstone project.
-I basically changed it into a normal regression problem and used h2o autoML to train my models
+I basically changed it into a normal regression problem and used h2o autoML to train my models.

+The metric of interest for this project is MAPE (mean absolute percentage error)

 The project has 3 parts: